Skip to main content

 Depression is not a single condition with a single treatment.
 A formal evaluation examines what type of depression is present, what's maintaining it, and what's likely to actually help.

 Major Depressive Disorder has specific evidence-based protocols including Behavioral Activation, CBT, and medication.
 Persistent Depressive Disorder (dysthymia) — a lower-grade, chronic form — often requires a different approach and is frequently undertreated because it looks like personality rather than illness.
 Depression with significant anxiety requires a sequenced treatment approach.
-Bipolar depression is commonly misdiagnosed as unipolar depression, and treating it with standard antidepressants without mood stabilization can destabilize rather than help.
+Bipolar depression is commonly misdiagnosed as unipolar depression.

 Beyond type, depression frequently co-occurs with anxiety, ADHD, trauma, and OCD — and each of those overlapping conditions affects how depression should be treated.
 A formal evaluation examines the full picture, not just the presenting complaint.
 When anxiety is a primary concern, see our Anxiety Assessment page.